mparsley1/eo-docs/README.md

 [Sentinel Hub](https://www.sentinel-hub.com/) is a multi-spectral and multi-temporal big data satellite imagery service.
 It is used in the EO Service for accessing and processing Copernicus (and other) data.

-Processed satellite imagery is accessed via APIs for the specified AOI and time range, from the full archive, in a matter of seconds.
+Processed satellite imagery is accessed via APIs for the requested AOI and time range, from the full archive, in a matter of seconds.
 The processing is done on Sentinel Hub's servers.
 The service is subscription-based, with a quota of "processing units" available to the user every month.